Environment and sexual orientation: Prenatal environment

 The influence of hormones on the developing fetus has been the most influential causal hypothesis of the development of sexual orientation.
 In simple terms, the developing fetal brain begins in a "female" typical state.
-The presence of the Y-chromosome in males prompts the development of testes, which release testosterone, the primary androgen receptor-activating hormone, to masculinize the fetus and fetal brain.
+The presence of the Y-chromosome in males prompts the development of testes, which release testosterone, the primary androgen receptor-activating hormone, to masculinize the fetal brain.
 This masculinizing effect pushes males towards male typical brain structures, and most of the time, attraction to females.
 It has been hypothesized that gay men may have been exposed to lower levels of testosterone in key regions of the brain, or had different levels of receptivity to its masculinizing effects, or experienced fluctuations at critical times.
 In women, it is hypothesized that high levels of exposure to testosterone in key regions may increase likelihood of same sex attraction.

-Supporting this are studies of the finger digit ratio of the right hand, which is a robust marker of prenatal testosterone exposure.
-Lesbians on average, have significantly more masculine digit ratios, a finding which has been replicated numerous times in studies cross-culturally.
+Supporting this are studies of the finger digit ratio of the right hand, a supposed marker of prenatal testosterone exposure (however subsequent research has been critical of using digit ratios as a marker).
+Lesbians on average were found to have significantly more masculine digit ratios, a finding which has been replicated numerous times in studies cross-culturally, but sometimes contradicted, such as when ethnicity is taken into account.
 While direct effects are hard to measure for ethical reasons, animal experiments where scientists manipulate exposure to sex hormones during gestation can also induce life long male-typical behavior and mounting in female animals, and female-typical behavior in male animals.

-The credibility and usefulness of research into the relationship between digit ratios and traits has been subject to criticism, as critics have found the research to be lacking moderate to strong statistical significance.
-It consistently fails replication, is useless as a proxy variable, and scientists have compared the research to pseudoscience.